LanLab/debug-mpcr/README.md

 # debug-mpcr
-A script to examine amplicon sequencing of multiplex PCR assays
+A snakemake pipeline to examine amplicon sequencing of multiplex PCR assays